Colts' Nick Foles Carted Off Field With Rib Injury Vs. Giants

-Colts' Nick Foles carted off field with rib injury vs. Giants originally appeared on NBC Sports Philadelphia
+Colts' Nick Foles carted off field with rib injury vs. Giants originally appeared on NBC Sports Chicago

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.